cockpit-project/cockpit-project.github.io/running.md

 ```
 sudo systemctl enable --now cockpit.socket
 ```
-4. Open the firewall if necessary:
+4. On RHEL 7, or if you use non-default zones on RHEL 8, open the firewall:
 ```
 sudo firewall-cmd --add-service=cockpit
 sudo firewall-cmd --add-service=cockpit --permanent